johnfairh/swift-sass/README.md

 [deprecated in 2020](https://sass-lang.com/blog/libsass-is-deprecated).
 However, work is underway to revive the project and it may be that LibSass 4 emerges as an alternative Sass implementation with the same level of language support as Dart Sass.
-As of summer 2022 this revival effort is on hold.
+As of spring 2023 this revival effort is on hold: I'm not holding my breath.

 See the experimental [libsass4 branch](https://github.com/johnfairh/swift-sass/tree/libsass4)
 for the current state of development: if LibSass itself manages to get to a